-I went to the Blueberry Festival in Plymouth, this last Sunday with my daughter, Keri, and our grandsons, Christopher and Nicholas, and my daughter-in-law, Savannah.
+I went to the Blueberry Festival in Plymouth, this last Sunday with my daughter, Keri, and our grandsons, Christopher and Nicholas.
 We took our granddaughter, Naomi, and grandson, Noah, with us as well.
-The seven of us walked through the festival, while my husband, Fred, and Travis, our son, walked through the Car Show and Swap Meet across the street.
+The six of us walked through the festival, while my husband, Fred, and Travis, our son, walked through the Car Show and Swap Meet across the street.

 At one point, all four grandchildren were holding hands.
 It was adorable, and they did it on their own without any prompting.
 But they were so intent on getting to the Kiddie Rides, that they weren’t paying attention and got ahead of us.
-When I snapped this picture, they suddenly realized Mom, Nana and Aunt Savannah weren’t around!
+When I snapped this picture, they suddenly realized Mom and Nana weren’t around!
 That look on their faces is priceless!!

 I know you are way ahead of me on this because of the title…but aren’t we that way, sometimes, in our walk with the Lord?
 We take our friend’s or family’s hands and head off on our own little endeavors, adventures, or ministries and suddenly realize God isn’t leading.
 Then we have to kind of step back and get our bearings and look around until we see where He is. 😉

 Sometimes He’s smiling, like we were as we watched to see how long it would take them to notice we weren’t there.
 Sometimes He has to call us back and admonish us, out of love and concern, and remind us He is supposed to be in the lead.